A Beautifully Created Sequel

 The overall structure of Revenant Kingdom looks to follow the same guidelines as the titles that came before it in the series.
 There will be plenty of side quests, open field battles with a new, more appealing battle system, villages to mingle in, open worlds to explore and a main questline that is sure to be filled with heart, charm and intrigue.
 Ni no Kuni brings a much appreciated RPG style to the gaming community, and with the sequel comes Studio Gibhli’s – Yoshiyuki Momose‘s – ever-so beautiful art direction and the same musical composer from Wrath of the White Witch, Joe Hisaishi.
 Though the studio won’t be taking part in the sequel, it’s comforting to know that some of the major pieces of the original formula will still be accounted for.

 Ni no Kuni struck fans across the globe in 2013 with Wrath of the White Witch.
 Though there were a few DS titles to release in Japan beforehand to intially introduce the series, Ni no Kuni really started to take off after its western release.
 The development team is primed and ready to appease more players in a broader audience the second time around; with an advanced combat system combined with more of the alluring visuals and storyline, Ni no Kuni II: Revenant Kingdom is looking sharper than ever.

-Join Evan Pettiwhisker Tildrum and his new allies Roland and Tani in Ni no Kuni II: Revenant Kingdom, available at the start of next year, on January 19th on the PS4 and PC.
+Join Evan Pettiwhisker Tildrum and his new allies Roland and Tani in Ni no Kuni II: Revenant Kingdom, available on March 23rd for the PS4 and PC.